Azure/ResourceModules/docs/wiki/The context - CARML CI environment.md

 This page provides an overview of the CARML CI environment.
 For further details refer to the dedicated Wiki section [The CI environment](./The%20CI%20environment)

+To ensure the modules are valid and can perform the intended deployments, the repository comes with a continuous integration (CI) environment for each module.

 ---

 ### _Navigation_